-- Locations: 16
+- Locations: 15

-- Villas: 130
+- Villas: 117

 - Private Islands: 0

-The most popular time to travel to St. Martin/St. Maarten is from December to the middle of April.
+The most popular time to travel to Saint-Martin is from December to the middle of April.
 Off-season is also rainy season (and technically hurricane season), from late May to mid-November.
-It doesn’t necessary rain every day, however, and the island’s high temperatures remain relatively consistent throughout the year.
+It doesn’t necessarily rain every day, however, and the island’s high temperatures remain relatively consistent throughout the year.
 If you don’t want to take any chances with sunshine, travel between December and April.
 If you prioritize privacy above all else, travel between May and November, when crowds will be at an all-time-low.

 - The area code for St. Martin is 599